learnk8s/learnk8s.io/src/advancedKubectl/content.md

     },
     {
       "image": "schedule-pods-6.svg",
-      "description": "This update of the Pod definitions triggers the kubelet on the worker node that the Pods have been scheduled to."
+      "description": "This triggers the kubelet on the worker node that the Pods have been scheduled to, who watches for Pods that have been scheduled to its worker node."
     },
     {
       "image": "schedule-pods-7.svg",
-      "description": "The kubelet reads the Pod definitions, downloads the required contaier images, and runs the containers via Docker (or another container runtime) on the worker node."
+      "description": "The kubelet reads the Pod definitions, downloads the required container images, and runs the containers via Docker (or another container runtime) on the worker node."
     }
   ]
 }